 materials.
 They will not be viewed or returned.

-store featuring only the best hard to find books, Sloan Fine Art prints
+store featuring hard to find books, prints

-of the La Luz de Jesus Gallery in Los Angeles,
+Alix Sloan was the director of the La Luz de Jesus Gallery in Los Angeles,

 from 1991 through 1995.
-During that time, she worked with several contemporary artists who have
+During that time, she worked with several contemporary

-she worked in film production, managing multi-million dollar budgets and
+1996 through 2001, she worked in film production, managing multi-million

 Sloan's passion for problem solving and tackling new challenges led her